hugozanini/yolov7-tfjs/README.md

-# Real-time & Offline Object Detection using YOLOv7 and TF.JS
+# Real-time Object Detection in the browser with YOLOv7 and TF.JS

 This repository is an implementation of Yolov7 using Tensorflow.js.
 The code runs directly on the browser and the detector was trained on the MS COCO dataset to recognizes up to [80 different classes](https://github.com/hugozanini/yolov7-tfjs/blob/master/src/utils/labels.json).